How to Create an Effective Social Media Strategy

 - How do audiences respond to competitor posts?

-- How many followers do each of your direct competitors have?
+- How many followers does each of your direct competitors have?

-After answering these questions, you have a baseline set of metrics from which to engage your audience and set your brand apart from the competition.
+After answering these questions, you have a baseline set of metrics to engage your audience and set your brand apart from the competition.

 The most crucial part of your social media strategy is knowing your audience.
-To help you pin down your target audience and your various audience segments, we recommend using buyer personas.
+Developing buyer personas helps you pin down your target audience and your various audience segments.

-After building your buyer personas, you will have a better idea about which social channels to spend the most time.
-Additionally, you’ll be able to make educated decisions about the kind of content your audience will respond to.
+Create a fictional person (or avatar) representative of your ideal consumer for each audience segment.
+After building your buyer personas, you will have a better idea about which social channels to spend the most time on.
+You can also make educated decisions about the kind of content your audience will respond to.

-If you already have brand accounts on social media, you should next take stock of what your current program looks like.
+If you already have brand accounts on social media, you should know how your current program is performing.
 Ask yourself the following questions:

 - Are those accounts active?